Generate new demand

 Overview

-There is now a Generate New Demand flag on plan inputs.
+There is a Generate New Demand flag on plan inputs.
 This will always be turned off by default.
-When on, Autoplan will not consider existing inventory when creating the plan.
+When on, Autoplan will not consider existing inventory for the plan input item itself, but will continue to allocate existing inventory for all mBOM sub-components.

 When Generate New Demand is checked (enabled), Autoplan will: